SleightlyDreadful/Carbon-Copy/README.md

 2. An active **internet connection** while in Unity in order to use the tool - cannot be used offline.
 3. Only compatible with Unity for **Windows** - not compatible with Unity for Mac/Linux at this time. **Windows 11 is now compatible.**
 4. Compatible with Unity 2019.
-5. Pre-requisite import - [VRCSDK3](https://vrchat.com/home/download) of at least 2021 compatible with your Unity version.
+5. Pre-requisite import - [VRCSDK3](https://vrchat.com/home/download) which is now distributed via VRChat Creator Companion.

 ---